iaeliyen/paip-lisp/docs/chapter19.md

 Similar controversy surrounds the same question asked of computers.

 The study of language has been traditionally separated into two broad classes: syntax, or grammar, and semantics, or meaning.
-Historically, syntax has achieved the most attention, largely because on the surface it is more amenable to formai and semiformal methods.
+Historically, syntax has achieved the most attention, largely because on the surface it is more amenable to formal and semiformal methods.
 Although there is evidence that the boundary between the two is at best fuzzy, we still maintain the distinction for the purposes of these notes.
 We will cover the "easier" part, syntax, first, and then move on to semantics.